Billingegroup/group_git_workflow/README.md

    git checkout -b <new branch name>
    ```

-1. Next, make sure your local master is synced with the upstream master (VERY
+1. Next, make sure your local main is synced with the upstream main (VERY
    IMPORTANT...can avoid lots of headaches later).
-You can update your local ``master`` by:
+You can update your local ``main`` by:

    ```
-   git merge --ff-only upstream production #update your local master
+   git merge --ff-only upstream production #update your local main
    ```

 # Step 5: Add, commit and push
 1. Before your edits, checkout to a new branch.
 Since creating a branch is free on
    github, it's **suggested** to keep every branch as granular as possible.
-1. It's also recommended never to edit your local master.
+1. It's also recommended never to edit your local main.
 Always make a branch and edit that.
-Later you will merge it back into master.
+Later you will merge it back into main.
 1. Start your edits with your favorite editor (we recommend `PyCharm`).
 1. After your edits, commit them to your local git repo.
 To check current working history: